The semi-classical limit of large fermionic systems: Introduction and main results

 \end{theorem}

 We recall that $f\in L^p(\R^d)+L^\ii_\epsilon(\R^d)$ means that for every $\epsilon>0$, we can write $f=f_p+f_\ii$ with $f_p\in L^p(\R^d)$ and $\norm{f_\ii}_\ii\leq \epsilon$.
-The assumptions on the potentials are very general and cover most physically interesting systems in this regime.
+The assumptions on the potentials cover most physically interesting systems in this regime.
 Our result can easily be generalized in many directions but we do not state precisely the corresponding theorems.
-For instance, we could as well assume that $w_+\in L^1_{\rm loc}(\R^d)$ without changing anything but we refrain from doing it in order to simplify the next statement.
-Our proof works if $V=+\ii$ outside of a domain $\Omega$, which corresponds to Dirichlet boundary conditions.
+Our two assumptions on $V$ cover either systems which are locally confined (the assumption $V\in L^{1+d/2}(\R^d)+L^\ii_\epsilon(\R^d)$ essentially means that $V\to0$ at infinity) or confined (when $V_+\to+\ii$ at infinity).
+Our proof works the same if $V$ has a different limit at infinity or if $V=+\ii$ outside of a domain $\Omega$, which corresponds to Dirichlet boundary conditions.
+We could also weaken the assumptions on $w_+$ but we refrain from doing it in order to simplify the next statement.
 It is also possible to use a pseudo-relativistic kinetic energy

 instead of the non-relativistic kinetic energy, but this generalization (and the appropriate modifications on $\cE_{\rm TF}$ and on the assumptions on the potential) will not be discussed further.
 Finally, we notice that the assumption on the magnetic potential $A$ is probably far from optimal, but it already covers the physical case of a potential in 3D satisfying $\nabla\cdot A=0$ and whose magnetic field $B=\nabla\times A$ is square-integrable (since then $A\in L^6(\R^3)$ by the Sobolev inequality).